xelez/saferun/docs/CodingStyle.md

 # Error handling
  * Use exceptions for this inside the library.
+ * Don't use exceptions for anything else.
  * No exceptions should be thrown outside the library to be compatible with C code.
  * If and error occures: 1) log the error with one of the macroses, 2) throw an error.
- * If function is called outside the library then return -1 if error occures.
+ * If function is called outside the library then return -1 or NULL if error occures.
- * Don't use exceptions for anything else.

 # Library interface
  * Declare all structs with typedefs to be compatible with C.
- * All exported things are in one main header file: saferun.h
+ * All exported symbols are in one main header file: saferun.h
  * All exported symbols should have "saferun\_" prefix.

 # Suggestions are welcome